-50% of the individual earned variable remuneration will be paid in cash and 50% will be paid in shares.
-The shares will be paid in their entirety after the bonus year, although with pro-rata lock-in over a 3-year period.
+50% of the earned variable remuneration will be paid in cash and 50% will be paid in shares.
+The shares will be paid in their entirety after the bonus year, although with pro-rata lock-in over a 5-year period for 80% of the shares.

-More detailed rules have been established that allow all of the shares covered by the lock-in period to be revoked if an expost risk assessment finds that the original ex-ante assessment was inadequate.
+More detailed rules have been established that allow all of the shares covered by the lock-in period to be revoked if an ex-post risk assessment finds that the original ex-ante assessment was inadequate.
 Up to 100% of the shares covered by the lock-in period can also be revoked if it emerges that the recipient has: (i) participated in or been responsible for actions that caused the group significant loss; ii) failed to meet suitability and reputation standards; and iii) committed a gross breach of duty or some other material breach of their employment contract.